TheFaheem/Sentiment-Analysis-From-Scratch/README.md

 ### Get in Touch

-If you have any questions or need help, feel free to reach out by opening an issue or joining the discussion in existing issues.
+Have questions or Need Assistance?
+Feel free to open an issue or join the discussion in existing issues.

 ### Guidelines